Convex cocompact actions in real projective geometry: Basic facts: actions on convex subsets of

-However, if $\Gamma$ is irreducible, then the following holds.
+However, if $\Gamma$ acts irreducibly on $\PP(V)$, then the following holds.

-\begin{fact}[{\cite[Prop.\,3.1]{ben00}}] Let $\Gamma$ be an irreducible discrete subgroup of $\PGL(V)$ preserving a nonempty properly convex open subset $\Omega$ of $\PP(V)$.
-Then \begin{itemize}[leftmargin=*] \item $\Gamma$ always contains a proximal element and the set $\Omega_{\max}$ of Proposition~\ref{prop:max-inv-conv}.\eqref{item:Omega-max} is always properly convex (see Figure~\ref{fig:Omega-min-max}); it is a maximal $\Gamma$-invariant properly convex open subset of $\PP(V)$ containing~$\Omega$; \item if moreover $\Gamma$ is strongly irreducible (\ie all finite-index subgroups of~$\Gamma$ are irreducible), then $\Omega_{\max}$ is the unique maximal $\Gamma$-invariant properly convex open set in $\PP(V)$; it contains all other invariant properly convex open subsets; \item in general, there is a smallest nonempty $\Gamma$-invariant convex open subset $\Omega_{\min}$ of $\Omega_{\max}$, namely the interior of the convex hull of $\Lambda_{\Gamma}$ in~$\Omega_{\max}$. \end{itemize} \end{fact}
+\begin{fact}[{\cite[Prop.\,3.1]{ben00}}] Let $\Gamma$ be a discrete subgroup of $\PGL(V)$ acting irreducibly on $\PP(V)$ and preserving a nonempty properly convex open subset $\Omega$ of $\PP(V)$.
+Then \begin{enumerate} \item $\Gamma$ always contains a proximal element and the set $\Omega_{\max}$ of Proposition~\ref{prop:max-inv-conv}.(\ref{item:Omega-max}) is always properly convex (see Figure~\ref{fig:Omega-min-max}); it is a maximal $\Gamma$-invariant properly convex open subset of $\PP(V)$ containing~$\Omega$; \item if moreover $\Gamma$ acts strongly irreducibly on $\PP(V)$ (\ie all finite-index subgroups of~$\Gamma$ act irreducibly), then $\Omega_{\max}$ is the unique maximal $\Gamma$-invariant properly convex open set in $\PP(V)$; it contains all other invariant properly convex open subsets; \item in general, there is a smallest nonempty $\Gamma$-invariant convex open subset $\Omega_{\min}$ of $\Omega_{\max}$, namely the interior of the convex hull of $\Lambda_{\Gamma}$ in~$\Omega_{\max}$. \end{enumerate} \end{fact}

-In the irreducible case, using Lemma~\ref{lem:1-neighb-fib}, we can describe the full orbital limit set $\Lambdao_{\Omega}(\Gamma)$ as follows.